IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 FixedRetirementCost   Overnight retirement (capital and fixed O&M) cost                                                                       M€
 FixedChargeRate       Fixed-charge rate to annualize the overnight investment cost                                                            p.u.
 BinaryInvestment      Binary unit investment decision                                                                                         Yes/No
-BinaryInvestmentLo    Lower bound of investment decision                                                                                      p.u.
+InvestmentLo          Lower bound of investment decision                                                                                      p.u.
-BinaryInvestmentUp    Upper bound of investment decision                                                                                      p.u.
+InvestmentUp          Upper bound of investment decision                                                                                      p.u.
 BinaryRetirement      Binary unit retirement decision                                                                                         Yes/No
-BinaryRetirementLo    Lower bound of retirement decision                                                                                      p.u.
+RetirementLo          Lower bound of retirement decision                                                                                      p.u.
-BinaryRetirementUp    Upper bound of retirement decision                                                                                      p.u.
+RetirementUp          Upper bound of retirement decision                                                                                      p.u.
 ====================  ======================================================================================================================  ===================================

 Daily *storage type* means that the ESS inventory is assessed every time step, weekly storage type is assessed at the end of every day, and monthly storage type is assessed at the end of every week.